Most Popular Interview Questions on Azure Test Plan:

 Step 3: Add both number Result=10 in the expected result column

 Once the status is updated for all the iterations, the test case status as Pass/Fail/Pause is auto-set.
 The number of iterations= the number of rows in the Parameter.
-Here there were 3 iterations run as there were 3 rows of test data available in the Parameters.
+Here, there was 3 iteration runs as there were 3 rows of test data available in the Parameters.

 Take a look at the image below for reference (Note: the image is not a subsequence of the above example)